Robert-DeForrest-Reynolds/EliJ/README.md

 The Pineapple is fundamentally made up of 2 things: Declarations, and operations.
 Declarations structure and add data to the accessible scopes.
 Operations like conditionals make decision on how to access, and what do with that data, as well as, functions which exist to reuse code, and organize complex functionality.
 If it's not a declaration, it's an operation.
-If it's not an operation, we've reached the end of the program.
+If it's not an operation, we've reached the end of the program *or an error*.
 Files are read top-down.
-The only control flow hidden that begs an understanding of the backend is scope, but it is simple.
+The only control flow hidden that begs an understanding of the backend is scope, but it is **simple**.
 Anything declared outside of the local scope of a variable, function, or an object is global.
-You cannot expose data within a local scope to the global scope, but the global scope is always exposed to any local scope, and local scope cannot overwrite, or shadow in name.
+You cannot expose data within a local scope to the global scope, but the global scope is always exposed to any local scope, and *local scope cannot overwrite, or shadow in name* (how do we create scopes? indentation? so does that mean loops MUST have variable declaration in local scope, name cannot conflict with anything else).

 ### Currently Implemented
  - String Variable Declarations